cloudthread/docs/fundamentals/developer-api.md

 * `metric_agg_func`: aggregation function across the dataset. *Do not* include data with different aggregation methods into the same request.
 * `timestamp`: datetime with **hourly** granularity.
 Any timestamp with minutes, seconds, etc. will be rejected.
 E.g. `'2022-10-01 00:00:00'`.
 To send daily data, send data with the timepart = `00:00:00`.
 * `metric_name`: name of the metric -- all metrics that share a name and aggregation function will be grouped together by date given the prescribed aggregation function.
-This means you can up to four versions of the same metric name based on different aggregation functions.
+This means you can up have up to four versions of the same metric name based on different aggregation functions.
 * `mertic_value`: float convertiable value of the metric.
 * `custom_dimensions` is an map of **up to 10** key value pairs that you will be able to segment the data by on the Cloudthread platform.